sanad-code/spring-security-embarkx/README.md

 - Hashing is done by password encoder.
 - bcrypt involves using salting it is a secure algorithm for hashing and one of the most popular ones.
 - Salting increase the security.

+## Udemy Course

+### Section 3 Basic Authentication

+- It is simplest form of authentication
+- Send username and password in the request header as authorization header.
+- Credentials are encoded in base64.
+- Format is Basic username:password in base64.